June 11, 2017

 Get a business bank account, PayPal/Stripe business account, and a credit or debit card registered to the business name (and only for business expenses!).
 Keep your business account (and any money you put in or make) completely separate from your personal bank accounts and funds.

-6 // Business Insurance
+6 // Why Business Insurance Is Important

 Business insurance is what financially protects your business.
 If you get sued or threatened to be sued for anything covered by your business insurance policy, your business insurance will do 2 things: